 New Patterns for Mexico examines novel and emerging patterns of United States giving to Mexico and its impact on equitable development.
 Last year alone, Mexican migrants living in the United States sent billions of dollars back to relatives living in Mexico.
 This bilingual volume asks: What are these new patterns of diaspora giving and how do they affect equitable development in Mexico?
 This book builds upon the earlier work of Diaspora Philanthropy: Perspectives on India and China.

-Portrait of a Giving Community is based on a nationwide survey of the giving habits of Pakistani-Americans.
-This study, the first of its kind, not only examines the history, demography, and institutional geography of Pakistani-Americans but also looks at how this immigrant community manages its multiple identities through charitable giving and volunteering.
+Based on a nationwide survey of the giving habits of Pakistani-Americans, this study, the first of its kind, not only examines the history, demography, and institutional geography of Pakistani-Americans but also looks at how this immigrant community manages its multiple identities through charitable giving and volunteering.

 Just as trade, finance, information, and technologies are moving rapidly across borders, so too are labor markets and transnational migrant communities, with migrants sending large quantities of money and knowledge back to their native countries as philanthropy, remittances, and commercial investments.
 Merz and colleagues examine the positive—and sometimes negative—impacts of this transactional engagement in studies of Africa, Asia, Central America, and the Caribbean.